cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Explain to me the meaning of the virus name.
 - Explain to me the meaning of the virus’s name.
 - Explain to me the name.
+- Pls I need defination, advantage and disadvantages of coronal virus and y is it a pandemic
 - Explain to me the virus name.
 - Explain to me the virus’s name.
 - Is corona an English word or scientific word